-In this article, our Denver Colorado criminal defense attorneys answer frequently-asked-questions about Veterans Trauma Court in Colorado.
+In this article, our criminal defense attorneys answer frequently-asked-questions about Veterans Court in California.
 Click on a topic to jump to that section.

-- 1. What is Veterans Court in Colorado?
+- 1. What is Veterans Court in California?

-- 4. Do I have to go to jail if I do Veterans Court?
+- 4. Do I have to go to jail?